assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 See below a step-by-step example.
 {% highlight cpp %}
 quicksort of [5, 6, 2]
-1. Is the input array empty (=sorted) ?
+1. Is the input array empty ?
 No, go to step 2
 2. The "pivot" is : 5
 3. All the elements smaller or equal are : [2]
 4. All the elements greater than are : [6]